Boulder Festival

 • Reducing administrative burden on individual homeowners.

-- Only vetted and approved property management partners are allowed to participate in the Boulder Festival Lodging program.
+* Only vetted and approved property management partners are allowed to participate in the Boulder Festival Lodging program.

 Do I have to work with a property management company to participate?

-Not necessarily.
-Homeowners may choose to manage their own rentals if they prefer.
+The short answer is no; homeowners may choose to manage their own rentals if they prefer.
 However, Visit Boulder strongly encourages working with an approved management company for:

 • Professional compliance assistance.